FrewtyPebbles/Python-Http-Server/README.md

 Twig is a backend web framework for python utilizing the *socket* module to handle http requests and serve responses.

+## REST API example

+This example shows how to make a basic REST API with Twig that adds 2 numbers together.

 Example *main.py*:

 ```py